kstenschke/doShell/README.md

-doShell script is a superset of shell script, geared towards efficient **headfull interactive UI automation** on Linux and Mac OS, foremost but not limited to operations involving web browsing and shell.
+doShell script is a superset of shell script, geared towards efficient **headfull interactive UI automation** on Linux and Mac OS, foremost but not limited to operations involving browsing the web.

 This project is a source-to-source (S2S) transpiler and runtime system.